*Disclosure : I was a guest aboard Fathom Travel’s Adonia on her June 5 -12th sailing to the Dominican Republic, all opinions are my own.

 Someone asked one of the IDDI leaders if the women were this joyful all the time, she said that on days that the impact activities were not going on, they weren’t.
 She said having others here helping them out, made the women very joyful and certainly made a difference in the work atmosphere.
 It was nice to know that we brought them some of the joy that they brought to us. 🙂

 If you are interested in how you can experience this yourself, check out the website for the other wonderful activities and experiences along with savings on the cruises with a special insider’s code 1577.
-You can take a look at my previous post to see some of the ship’s amenities.
+You can take a look at my previous post, how Fathom makes impact travel easy to see some of the ship’s amenities.

 Pricing for the inaugural season for the seven-day Fathom Impact Journey to the Dominican Republic starts at $499 per person.
 The base price of a trip includes on-ground impact activities and related supplies, onboard impact programs, daily breakfast, lunch, and dinner, as well as a stateroom.
 A few select impact activities have an incremental cost to cover materials and supplies.
 The price is based on two people sharing a stateroom, and prices vary by season.